Search

 Both sets of slides teach the same syllables for the same key words.
 That way if you have the need to teach 2 different groups in your room, then you are all set!

-#2: Teaching Shared Reading or Lectura Compartida
+Step 2: Teaching Shared Reading or Lectura Compartida

 Day 1 is a quick intro to the passage where you use your pre-made anchor chart of the shared reading and simply read it to the class.

 On day 2, similar to the Dictado, give the class their own copy of the passage.
 I have my class paste the sheet in a spiral notebook so that they can refer to the passages frequently.
+Copies come printed in color and black and white in the Mega Bundle.
+For extra practice, there is a traceable version for kids as well.

 On the anchor chart you put a dot under each word when you are reading the passage with the class.
 Get creative and use Dab-a-Dot or circle stickers.
 If you do not have these, simply use a marker.